VlachosGroup/pMuTT/docs/source/install.rst

 Running unit tests
 ------------------
 pMuTT has a suite of unit tests that should be run before committing any code.
-To run the tests, navigate to the tests folder (pmutt/tests) via a command line with access to Python.
+To run the tests, run the following in a Python terminal.

 Run the following command:
 ::

-     python -m unittest
+     import pmutt
+     pmutt.run_tests()

 The expected output is shown below.
 The number of tests will not necessarily be the same. ::